Debug80 as a System

 Execution under debugger control

 During a debug session, the Z80 processor and all attached devices execute within the software model.
 Machine execution advances under the direct control of the VS Code interface.
-Actions like stepping and continuing, or breaking at defined points, allow the user to inspect the machine state consistently across different platforms.
+The interface routes execution control through the same mechanisms on every platform, so the user sees a consistent machine state.

 The debugger actively drives the execution process rather than simply observing it from the outside.
-Registers and memory remain available for thorough examination at every step, as does the I/O state.
+At every step it exposes the registers and memory for examination.
+The I/O state stays visible as well.
 This deep integration ensures that the tool behaves like a first-class debugger for an 8-bit architecture, providing the same level of control one expects from modern software development tools.

 System coherence